Stuk/eslint-plugin-header/README.md

 ## Usage

-This rule takes 1 or 2 arguments.
+This rule takes 1 or 2 arguments with an optional settings object.

 ### 1 argument